-Welcome to Arts in Redditch, a charitable organisation promoting and supporting those in the area to get creative in many ways from Singing and Dancing to Painting and Crafting.
+Welcome to Arts in Redditch, a local charity run entirely by volunteers, promoting and supporting individuals and groups to get creative in many ways - from singing and dancing to painting and crafting.

-Browse our pages to see who we are, what we are doing and whether we can help you get started in your creative adventure
+Browse our pages to see who we are, what we are doing and whether we can help you with your creative journey.

 THE WORLD OF LOCAL ARTS

-At Arts in Redditch we aim to bring you a wide variety of artistic events that are taking place in the local area.
+At Arts in Redditch we aim to support and promote a wide variety of creativeevents that are taking place in the local area.
 Go to the Events tab to see what is taking place.

 Need help in getting something off the ground but don't know where to start?
 Go to the Support tab and see what we can do for you.

-Redditch could be in line for up to £1 million of funding from Arts Council England, if a local consortium of arts organisations succeeds in its bid to the ‘Creative People and Places’ programme.
+Redditch could be in line for £850,000 of funding from Arts Council England, if a local consortium of arts organisations succeeds in its bid to the ‘Creative People and Places’ programme.
 The programme is designed to support communities with relatively low levels of participation in creative activity, and has been running successfully in other locations over a number of years.

 The Reimagine Redditch consortium is led by Bromsgrove and Redditch Network (BARN), alongside Arts in Redditch, Severn Arts, Jestaminute Community Theatre and Redditch Borough Council.